 They want to get all this unconstitutional stuff through.

-9-11 wasn't enough, even though it was all pre-written, that came out.
+9-11 wasn't enough, even though it was all pre-written.

-So you have an anthrax attack to the media to scare them to get in line and to key people in the House and Senate.
+So you have an anthrax attack to the media to scare them to get in line and to keep people in the House and Senate.

-And now a pro-gun key senator who's been saying he will not vote, he may be the vote, on whether this is going to pass the Senate or not, has received, they've confirmed an envelope, the office of Senator Roger Wicker, Republican Mississippi included a substance that has tested positive for the toxic substance Ryerson.
+And now a pro-gun key senator who's been saying he will not vote, and he may be the vote on whether this is going to pass the Senate or not, has received and confirmed an envelope the office of Senator Roger Wicker, Republican Mississippi, including a substance that has tested positive for the toxic substance ryacin.

 So now we get why this has happened, according to Alex.

-So the very day that this episode is being recorded, The Guardian reported that the Senate voted against a background check amendment 54 to 46.
-Yeah.
+So the very day that this episode is being recorded, the Guardian reported that the Senate voted against a background check amendment 54 to 46.

 Whatever plot there was to intimidate Congress into falling in line certainly didn't have any effect on the real world, probably because it didn't exist.